EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/20_apm.md

 # SPAN API

-* Les types ne sont pas normés, mais Elastic propose une liste de type utilisée par l'ensemble des Agents APM
+* Types are not standardized, but Elastic provides a list of types used by all APM Agents
     * `app`
     * `db`
     * `cache`